-Our directors, officers and holders of more than 5% of the Company's outstanding ordinary shares as of the effective date of the registration statement are expected to enter into lock-up agreements with the underwriter not to sell, transfer, or dispose of any Class B ordinary shares for a period of up to six months after this offering of the Public Offering ADSs is completed.
+Lock-up We, our directors and executive officers, and shareholders holding 5% or more of our ordinary shares are expected to enter into lock-up agreements with the underwriter not to sell, transfer, or dispose of any Class B ordinary shares for a period of up to six months after this offering of the Public Offering information.

+ADSs is completed.

 The Selling Shareholder is expected to enter into a lock-up agreement with the underwriter not to sell, transfer, or dispose of any Relevant Resale Shares for a period of up to six months after this offering of the Public Offering ADSs is completed.
-See "Shares Eligible for Future Sale" and "Underwriting" for more information.
+See "Shares Eligible for Future Sale" and "Underwriting" for more prospectus for a discussion of the risks you should carefully consider before investing in the ADSs.

-Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of the risks you should carefully consider before investing in the ADSs.
+Risk Factors See "Risk Factors" and other information included in this